8 Types of Field Service Management Technology You Need

 2. Automated dispatch software and real-time scheduling

 High-performing teams—those rating customer satisfaction as excellent—are more than four times as likely as underperformers to say their organization excels at dispatching.
-Automation allows dispatchers to create schedules based on mobile worker availability, skill set and location, eliminating manual effort, scheduling errors and bias.
-Automation establishes efficient scheduling processes essential for effective field service management.
+Automation allows dispatchers to create schedules based on mobile worker availability, skill set, and location, eliminating manual effort, scheduling errors, and bias.
+By uniting scheduling dispatch with route optimization, companies establish efficient field service scheduling processes essential for effective field service management.

 Top Priorities for High-Performing Field Service Teams